jros92/combination-lock/README.md

 # combination-lock
-Interactive combination lock for use during class for elementary school kids
+Web app presenting an interactive combination lock for use on a Smartboard in class for elementary school